 The album contained huge smashes with “Shook Ones, Pt.
 II,” and “Survival Of The Fittest,” and disseminated their unique dunn slanguage all over the world.
-Last week the focus on was Prodigy with our exclusive Q and A, the release of the H.N.I.C.’s Complex-sponsored project, The Ellsworth Bumpy Johnson EP, and our excerpts from his book, but given that today is the 16-year anniversary of this classic album dropping, we wanted to talk to those who were involved in The Making Of The Infamous.
+Given that today is the anniversary of this classic album dropping, we wanted to talk to those who were involved in The Making Of The Infamous.
 It’s the real...

 As told to Noah Callahan-Bever (@N_C_B), Toshitaka Kondo (@ToshitakaKondo), and Insanul Ahmed (@Incilin).